 Price: $339 bare, $449 with two 5.0Ah batteries and charger

 When it comes to the best battery pole saw, multi-head systems are an excellent platform.
 However, most professional crews prefer dedicated tools to attachment systems.
 If that sounds like you, check out Makita’s XAU02.
 It’s a 9- to 13-foot telescoping system that reaches significantly higher than most of its competition.

 Its performance is impressive, using two 18V batteries with its 10-inch bar to cut at speeds up to 3940 fpm (20.0 meters per second).
 In terms of overall power, it’s the equivalent of a 30cc gas engine, and Makita’s internal testing shows it cutting faster than a 31.4cc gas competitor.

 What helps set this model apart is a torque boost mode.
 You can do most of your cutting on a battery-saving standard setting and then kick it up to full power for thicker or harder branches.

 Best Small Battery-Powered Chainsaw

 DeWalt launched a line of light-duty OPE for its popular 20V Max platform as a way to give contractors the ability to clear jobsites using the batteries they already have.
-Those same OPE tools are great for homeowners that need occasional or limited use equipment.
+Those same OPE tools are great for homeowners who need occasional or limited-use equipment.